 Journal of Philosophical Research

 The Journal of Philosophical Research encourages submissions in all areas of philosophy and aims to publish first-rate articles on a diversity of topics.
-We consider original articles 10,000 words in length (including notes and references) or less.
+We consider original articles up to 10,000 words in length (including notes but excluding references).
 JPR is open to considering longer manuscripts of exceptional quality, with the editor’s permission.
-Contact Heather Battaly for more information.
+Contact Raja Halwani for more information.
 The journal only considers submissions that are not published elsewhere and not currently under consideration at another journal.
 We aim to reach decisions on submissions in 3-4 months.
 JPR is peer-reviewed.
 Review is double-anonymous.
 This means that neither authors nor reviewers know one another’s identities.

 Submitted manuscripts must be prepared for anonymous review.
 This means that the author's name and other identifying information must be removed from the text and replaced with "deleted for anonymous review".
 Identifying information must also be removed from other locations, such as the "Properties" section in a Word file.